-- 1. Strong's #2052 eritheia; electioneering or intriguing for office, a courting distinction, a desire to put one's self forward, a partisan and fractious spirit which does not disdain low arts. - 2.
-Don't let your motivation for anything you do be the same as a politician at election time!
+3a Strong's #2052 eritheia; electioneering or intriguing for office, a courting distinction, a desire to put one's self forward, a partisan and fractious spirit which does not disdain low arts.
+In other words, don't let your motivation for anything you do be the same as a politician at election time!